cevateness/container_load_assignment/README.md

-# heuristics
-This repository contains various projects focused on heuristics for optimization.
-It includes implementations of different heuristic algorithms.

-# 1. Container Load Assignment Problem
+# Container Load Assignment Problem

 This repository contains the code and data for solving the Container Load Assignment Problem, which focuses on optimally assigning loads to containers of varying capacities with no shape or 3d constraints.
 The main goal is to minimize the number of containers used.